MisterJames/GenFu/README.md

 ```
     var blogTitle = "Angie";

-    var post = Angie.Configure()
+    var post = Angie
+        .Configure<BlogPost>()
-        .FillBy("title", delegate() { return blogTitle; })
+        .Fill(b => b.Title, delegate() { return blogTitle; })
         .Make<BlogPost>();
 ```

 Or, you can use one of the built-in helper methods, to, for example, spin up 1000 comments that happened in the past.
+There are a ton of helpers in "Jen", and you can use her to help "Jen"erate values for your objects.

 ```
+    Angie.Default()
+        .ListCount(1000);

     var comments = Angie
-        .Configure()
-        .ListCount(1000)
+       .Configure<BlogPost>()
-        .FillBy("CommentDate", delegate() { return Angie.MakeDate(DateRules.PastDates); })
+       .Fill(c => c.CreateDate, delegate() { return Jen.FillDate(DateRules.PastDate); })
        .MakeList<BlogComment>();
 ```

 More To Come
 ===========
-I've been tinkering with this idea for a while, and once I added the fluent bits it really came to life and made my work easier.
-Talking with a co-worker, we both agreed that this was a useful idea, so hopefully it helps you out, too.

-I am already working on a number of other recognized field types and common property names, and AngelaSmith will become more and more useful as I go.
-The project layout is (I hope!) fairly straightforward, so please feel free to fork and contribute!
+With David Paquette joinging this project I'm pleased to say we're moving quite quickly.

+Look for upcoming posts on the fluent interfaces - there is some great stuff there that you can infer from this overview - as well as our 1.1 release which will have many more properties.

+We are also going to build in some "smarts", particularly around making properties aware of each other as they're being built (think of an email address lining up with a first name/last name or username).